iain-burge/quantum_st-attack/README.md

 ![](img/results.png?raw=true)

 Note that the Shapley value of $0$ for *Node d* indicates that this node is useless in the game.
-Shapley values are based on how often subsets of nodes maintain *st*-connectivity for example the coalition of *Node a* and *Node b* is *st*-connected and is depicted next:
+Shapley values are based on how often subsets of nodes maintain *st*-connectivity, for example, the coalition of *Node a* and *Node b* is *st*-connected and is depicted next:

 ![](img/coallition.png?raw=true)